ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 # <a name="topology">Topology</a>
-The topology that needs to be send to Task Planner is composed of nodes and edges.
+The topology is composed of nodes and edges.
 In the future it will be a single graph message, but since firos is not supporting arrays of custom ROS messages it is divided into two ROS messages: nodes and edges.

 Nodes.msg